 The great thing about these four ways to lower your stroke risk is that they don’t involve huge lifestyle changes.
 You can still indulge in the occasional diet soda or basket of fries.
 Just do it in moderation.
 Be aware of what you’re putting in your mouth and your body.

 Not only will you lower your stroke risk with these steps, but you’ll also lower your risk for other killers like heart disease, diabetes, and cancer.
-For tips on other ways to take care of yourself, read our Aging Well article.
-You can also read about assisted living for those who have suffered a stroke here.
+You can read about assisted living for those who have suffered a stroke here.